 Once you have assessed the level of demand and chosen the most appropriate entity type for your business, you should obtain incorporation documents and register your company name with the Ministry of Law and Human Rights.
 Those documents must be notarized, and you’ll need to pay a registration fee.
 Once paid, you’ll receive a receipt to file with the Trade Register.

 The next step is to apply for your business license in the country through the relevant authority for your niche and then register for employment with the Ministry of Manpower.
+Finally, you’ll be able to register for social security and obtain tax identification numbers (NPWP) for your business, and then open a corporate bank account.

 Waiting for approval for your incorporation documents can take around 10 days; drafting your Articles of Association around 2-3 days; and obtaining a business and a permanent license, around 10-15 days.
 All in all, you should be able to progress to a fully-fledged registered business in around 1-2 months, provided you submit correct paperwork and work with a local business advisor who can help to speed up the process.

-Let Biz Latin Hub help
+Biz Latin Hub can help you incorporate a company in Indonesia

 Don’t let our name deceive you.
 Whilst we started by offering back-office secretarial services to businesses wishing to enter into Latin American markets like Mexico and Colombia, we’re now proud to support businesses across the Pacific Ocean in Asian markets.
-Our diverse and growing team of local and expatriate professionals provide customized business solutions to countries entering a number of markets worldwide.

 To learn more about our company incorporation, recruitment, and commercial representation services, do not hesitate to contact us now and one of our Indonesian business experts will get back to you with a solution that can take your firm to new heights.